-This year marks the fifth budget year of the grant period.
-Four (4) years ago, the CDC released several resources that outline the new direction the PHEP Program is taking.
-These resources include the new Funding Opportunity

-Announcement (FOA), a revised version of the PHEP Performance Measures, and a few supporting documents that explain how the various work plan activities contribute towards LHD preparedness progress.
+This year marks the first budget year of the new grant project period.
+The CDC has released several resources that outline the new direction the PHEP Program is taking.
+These resources include the new Funding Opportunity Announcement (FOA), a revised version of the PHEP Performance Measures, and a few supporting documents that explain how the various work plan activities contribute towards LHD preparedness progress.
 The LHDs will ensure the continued involvement within their jurisdictions, with the HCCs and their work plan activities.